sait-wbdv/winter-2021/_posts/2021-02-10-javascript-introduction.md

 Syntax Parser
 : A program that reads your code and determines what it does and if its grammar is valid

+Object
+: A collection of name/value pairs (in terms of Javascript)

+Property
+: A fancy term for a variable that lives inside an object and is most often accessed using dot notation

+Method
+: A fancy term for a function that lives inside an object and is most often accessed using dot notation

 ---

 ## 1. Hello Dobby